-The 210-passenger Ventus Australis was launched in January 2018 as a sister to Stella Australis, both owned by Chile-based expedition cruise line, Australis.
+The 210-passenger Ventus Australis was launched in January 2018 as a sister to Stella Australis, both owned by our partner and Chile-based expedition cruise line, Australis.
 Both ships operate itineraries in the Southern Hemisphere during summer, September to April, between Ushuaia in Argentina and Punta Arenas in Chile, exploring the misty sounds and inlets, forested islands and massive glaciers of Tierra del Fuego and Chilean Patagonia.

 Category B cabins 202-204 measure 177 square feet and are located on the Magallanes Deck.
 Standard-size twin beds.

 Includes Cabin: 202, 203, 204

 Category A cabins 205-244 measure 177 square feet and are located on the Magallanes Deck.
 Standard-size twin or double beds.

 Includes Cabin: 205, 206, 207, 208, 209, 210, 211, 213, 214, 215, 216, 217, 218, 223, 224, 225, 226, 227, 228, 230, 231, 232, 233, 234, 235, 236, 237, 238, 239, 240, 241, 242, 243, 244, 223

 Category AA cabins 305-344 measure 177 square feet and are located on the Tierra del Fuego Deck.
 Standard-size twin or double beds.

 Includes Cabin: 305, 306, 307, 308, 309, 310, 311, 313, 314, 315, 316, 317, 318, 319, 320, 323, 324, 325, 326, 327, 328, 330, 331, 332, 333, 334, 335, 336, 337, 338, 339, 340, 341, 342, 343, 344, 318